Search for

 F-5B Two-seat trainer

-F-5E Tiger II, intended to fulfill a need for a lightweight, low-cost fighter to be exported to US allies, included modifications to improve manueverability and STOL performance, increased fuel capacity, and improved fire-control; about 1,400 built
+F-5E Tiger II Improved variant intended to fulfill a need for a lightweight, low-cost fighter to be exported to US allies, included modifications to improve manueverability and STOL performance, increased fuel capacity, and improved fire-control using a more powerful radar; about 1,400 built

-RF-5E TigerEye reconnaissance model with more advanced cameras and infrared scanners in an enlarged nose, purchased by Malaysia and Saudi Arabia; at least 12 built
+RF-5E TigerEye Reconnaissance model with advanced cameras and infrared scanners in an enlarged nose, purchased by Iran, Malaysia and Saudi Arabia; at least 12 built

 F-5F Two-seat combat-capable trainer with a lengthened fuselage